Models and Stores

 We use TypeScript purely to provide static type checking.
 It works especially well with

-.
+Visual Studio Code.
 Otherwise we just develop in ES2015 or later, but of course you can use everything from plain JavaScript to OCaml for your projects.

 Stores

 A store is a container of all the entries of a given type.
-For example in a blogging application, it could represent all the Users
+For example in a blogging application, it could represent all the Users.

 export class UserStore extends Store {